Treatment for an overactive thyroid ranges from medication to surgery.

 - Postpartum thyroiditis: After having a child, women can experience temporary hyperthyroidism, which usually subsides after a few months

-- Sub-acute thyroiditis: A virus that causes the thyroid to become inflamed
+- Sub-acute thyroiditis: A virus that causes the thyroid to become temporarily inflamed

-- Toxic adenoma: A disorder that may develop when a thyroid nodule, which is a growth in the thyroid, forms
+- Toxic adenoma: A disorder that may develop when an overactive thyroid nodule, which is a growth in the thyroid, forms

-- Toxic multinodular goiter: A group of nodules that can form within the thyroid gland
+- Toxic multinodular goiter: A group of overactive nodules that can form within the thyroid gland

 Treatment for hyperthyroidism

 We offer several treatments for hyperthyroidism, depending on how severe it is.
 These treatments include:

 - Antithyroid medication: These medications reduce the hormone output of an overactive thyroid.

 - Radioactive iodine: This treatment shrinks and destroys an enlarged thyroid gland by making it absorb radiation embedded in iodine.
 Patients will need thyroid hormone replacement therapy following radioactive iodine treatment.

 - Thyroidectomy: We offer several advanced surgery techniques for thyroid surgery, including minimally invasive and robot-assisted options.